nvogtvincent/cmip6_arctic_terns/README.md

-# cmip6_arctic_terns
-Repository for CMIP6 Arctic Tern code and analyses
+# CMIP6 Arctic Terns (replace with actual title when we choose it...)
+This is the github repository for scripts required to reproduce figures and analyses in Morten et al. (202X) [Title].

+Repository structure: